anoopElGato/air-quality-ui/README.md

 ## How to use it?
 ### With Hardware
-1. Upload the Arduino code “gas_sensor.ino” with the ESP32-WROOM-DA Module as the selected board.
+1. Upload the Arduino code “gas_sensor.ino” into the microcontroller with the ESP32-WROOM-DA Module as the selected board.
 <img width="398" height="294" alt="image" src="https://github.com/user-attachments/assets/2aaeaa32-fb27-4085-86f8-ae35aa6f24c6" />

 2. Once uploaded successfully, close the Arduino IDE.
 The same device & port can not be accessed by the different IDEs at the same time.